Fisher Investments Review

 Is Fisher Investments worth the fee?

 This is a matter of opinion.
-I personally do not think it’s worth it, but many of Fisher’s clients are more than happy to pay the fees, which are slightly higher than the industry average.
+I personally do not think it’s worth it, but many of Fisher’s clients are more than happy to pay the fees, which are slightly higher than the industry average, to gain access to its investment models.

 What is the average return on Fisher Investments?